standard-for-public-code/community-implementation-guide-standard/criteria/publish-with-an-open-license.md

 ## Requirements

-### All code and documentation MUST be licensed such that it may be freely reusable, changeable and redistributable.
+### All source code and documentation MUST be licensed such that it may be freely reusable, changeable and redistributable.

 #### Tools